eating on the go

 4. Fiber is a component of plant-based foods.
 Fiber helps you by providing bulk to a meal, satiety, and helps to decrease the risk for chronic disease.

-It is important to strive to have a balance of the food groups in your meals or snacks to get that fullness and satisfaction to continue through your day.
+It is important to have a balance of the main food groups in your meals or snacks, which keeps you feeling full and satisfied.
+This also gives you energy to get through your busy day.

 • Tuna and crackers